'Thor: Love and Thunder' Ending Explained

-Headed by the double act of star Chris Hemsworth and Taika Waititi, the latest Marvel movie, Thor: Love and Thunder, was certainly hotly anticipated -- but Thor: Ragnarok was a tough act to follow.
+Headed up by Chris Hemsworth and Taika Waititi, Thor: Love and Thunder was certainly hotly anticipated -- but Thor: Ragnarok was a tough act to follow.
 Reactions to Love and Thunder have been mixed (CNET's Sean Keane called it "disappointingly shallow"), but it's still a good time at the movies.
 So how does the ending tie up the action-packed flick, and how does it set up future adventures for the god of thunder?

 Hemsworth stars as Thor in a battle with Christian Bale's Gorr the God-Butcher.
 When Gorr kidnaps a bunch of Asgardian children, Thor joins forces with his warrior Valkyrie, gentle-hearted rock dude Korg and ex-girlfriend Jane Foster to save the day.
 Here's how that turns out (spoilers!).